Respectful University

 Sexual Harassment

-Without in any way attempting to limit or define all circumstances that may constitute sexual harassment, this Policy identifies the following conduct or behaviours which may be considered as sexual harassment depending on the totality of the circumstances, including the severity of the conduct and its pervasiveness:
+Without in any way attempting to limit or define all circumstances that may constitute Sexual Harassment, this Policy identifies the following conduct or behaviours which may be considered Sexual Harassment depending on the totality of the circumstances, including the severity of the conduct and its pervasiveness.

-• pressing an individual to accept unwelcome invitations, including telephone calls, letters, or emails
+• Pressing an individual to accept unwelcome invitations, including telephone calls, letters, texts, direct electronic messages (or messages through social media) or emails

 It is recognized that all individuals can suffer Sexual Harassment and that Sexual Harassment can also occur between individuals regardless of their sex, sexual orientation, gender identity and/or relationship status.